Confidence sets for phylogenetic trees: Introduction

 \section{Introduction}

 Evolutionary histories are key data objects in biology, biogeography, criminology, anthropology and immunology.
-In addition to illuminating interesting ancestral connections, their careful analysis has aided in freeing the innocent \citep{scad}, reducing accidental disease transmission by healthcare providers \citep{ou92}, and identifying perpetrators of wilful HIV infection \citep{hill94}.
+In addition to illuminating interesting ancestral connections, their careful analysis has aided in freeing the innocent \citep{scad}, reducing accidental disease transmission by healthcare providers \citep{ou92}, and identifying perpetrators of willful HIV infection \citep{hill94}.
+Broader applications in the medical sciences, such as modeling brain and lung networks \citep{amenta2015quantification, bendich2016persistent,feragen2012hierarchical,skwerer2014tree}, further motivate interest.

-The development of models for inferring evolutionary histories, or {\it phylogenies}, has become highly sophisticated since its genesis in 1964 \cite{cavalli, felsenstein:1983vc}.
-Different models may account for such varied biological possibilities as stochastic coalescence \cite{heledd}, gene duplication \cite{rasmussen2012unified}, and hybridization \cite{gerard2011estimating}.
+The development of models for inferring evolutionary histories, or {\it phylogenies}, has become highly sophisticated since its genesis \citep{cavalli, felsenstein:1983vc}.
+Different models may account for such varied biological possibilities as stochastic coalescence \citep{heledd}, gene duplication \citep{rasmussen2012unified}, and hybridization \citep{gerard2011estimating}.
 However, it may not be the case that there is a single evolutionary history unanimously implied by all genetic loci, and different genetic sites may conflict with respect to the implied phylogeny \citep{reid}.
 Between the 1960's and the early 2000's this line of research focused on {\it consensus} methods, which unify collections of evolutionary histories into a single tree.
-However, more recently, the statistical perspective that observed variability between collections of trees is interesting of itself has gained traction.
-This has spawned a number of modern methods that utilize the elegant mathematics of tree space to permit new data analysis methods and associated new insights in a number of different contexts \citep{bbb, nye11,kdetrees}.
+However, rather than summarizing the collection by a single tree, it is now common to analyze the collection of trees.
+There are many modern methods that utilize the elegant mathematics of tree space to propose new analysis tools that generate new insights \citep{bbb, nye11,kdetrees}.